World taxation system: Global wealth tax

+International carbon tax

 The Kyoto Protocol of 1997, which was signed by 192 countries, included a proposal for an International Emissions Trading scheme.
 Subsequently, this was superseded by Article 6 of the Paris Agreement which stated the principle of international carbon trading.
 Consequently, some national emissions trading schemes are theoretically compatible with those of other nations whose schemes have similar standards.
 In 2017, the EU agreed to link the European Union Emissions Trading System to the Switzerland emissions trading system.

 In order not to advantage countries without a carbon price, the EU has designed the Carbon Border Adjustment Mechanism to come into effect in 2026, which will place tariffs on imported goods which have not been subjected to a carbon price.
 Similar discussions have been ongoing in the US and Australia among others.
 The OECD has proposed creating an international framework for such carbon border adjustments to avoid trade competition.

 Kristalina Georgieva, managing director of the IMF, has proposed an international carbon price floor, noting that four fifths of global emissions remain unpriced.
 However, this only requires revenue to be collected by national governments, so it not truly a global tax.

 In the 2020s, there has been discussion of global carbon taxes among the international community, including the OECD, World Trade Organization and International Monetary Fund.
 It was suggested that a uniform global carbon tax could eliminate the need for carbon border tariffs.
 Some research has suggested that such a proposal could be popular if the revenue generated by the tax is paid directly to citizens, a payment known as a carbon dividend.

+An alternative to a traditional international carbon tax is Cap and Share, also known as the Global Climate Plan.
+Under this framework, emission permits are auctioned to fossil fuel producers and other major emitters, and the revenues are distributed equally to all individuals worldwide.
+Although companies purchase the permits, the resulting costs are typically passed on to consumers through higher prices.
+This approach effectively transfers income from high emitters to low emitters, functioning as both a climate mitigation tool and a redistributive mechanism.
+Unlike a carbon tax, which sets the price and allows emissions to vary, Cap and Share fixes the total emissions limit and lets the market determine the price, ensuring adherence to a global carbon budget.